Treadwell Farm Historic District

-The Treadwell Farm Historic District is a small historic district located on parts of East 61st and East 62nd Street between Second and Third Avenues, in the Upper East Side neighborhood of the borough of Manhattan in New York City.
+The Treadwell Farm Historic District is a small historic district located on parts of East 61st and 62nd streets between Second and Third avenues, on the Upper East Side of Manhattan in New York City.

 Designated by the New York City Landmarks Preservation Commission on December 13, 1967, making it one of the first historic districts in the city, it is primarily made up of three- and four-story brownstone residences constructed in the middle- to late- 19th century.
 It also includes the Church of Our Lady of Peace, Trinity Baptist Church, and several turn-of-the-century apartment buildings, and is notable for the general uniformity of the heights of the houses and the style of the architecture, as well as the overall character and charm of the neighborhood.
+The district was listed on the National Register of Historic Places in 2004.